 The input IMS gridded product contains cells that are binary; they are either set to ice or not ice.
 MASIE ice extent values are obtained by counting IMS product ice cells and multiplying by their area.
 Sea ice extent is synonymous with sea ice area for this product, but NSIDC uses the term extent.
 The All about Sea Ice: Terminology Web page explains how the terms sea ice area, sea ice concentration, and sea ice extent are related and used in many NSIDC data sets.

-This data product covers the entire Northern Hemisphere with a nominal spatial resolution of 4 km and the following spatial coordinates:
+This data product covers the entire Northern Hemisphere gridded to a nominal spatial resolution of 1 km x 1 km and 4 km x 4 km with the following spatial coordinates:

 Southernmost latitude: 0° N